zahra-abbasi-vault/zahra-abbasi-vault.github.io/_projects/Face-Mask-Detection.md

 ---

 A system designed to detect faces and utilize a Convolutional Neural Network (CNN) for accurate classification based on individuals’ mask-wearing status.
-This project served as my bachelor’s thesis, earning a commendable 4.0/4.0 grade.
+This project served as my bachelor’s thesis, earning a commendable 4.0/4.0 grade. <a href="https://github.com/zahra-abbasi-vault/Face-Mask-Detection">Github</a>

 ## Overview
 I used the OpenCV Haar Cascade Classifier for face detection.
 Then I fed the detected faces into a CNN model for classification.